-If you are experiencing some difficulty in trying to prime water to these products, then we recommend that you check out this guide.
+If you are experiencing some difficulty in trying to prime water to these canisters, then we recommend that you check out this troubleshooting guide.

 4. Moreover, you should make sure you have the canister filter properly set up.
 Otherwise, you may experience starting or pumping problems.